gklyne/annalist/documents/roadmap.md

 ## Research objects

 Mechanisms for packaging to submitting to RO repositories.
 Could be based on [DIP work](https://github.com/CottageLabs/dip), etc.

-## Linked data formats and API

-Currently, data is stored as JSON using JSON-LD elements and conventions (in particular property names, '@id' and '@type' fields).
-The intent is for Annalist data to be interpretable and presentable as RDF, which requires putting a number of additional elements in place:

-Notes:

-- namespaces and prefix URIs
-- jsonld contexts
-- alternate format renderers and content negotiation

-There are also some issues around entity renaming and link preservation to be considered.

 ## Web backend storage